htw-imi-showtime/showtime-website-project-archive/content/ss21/master/m1-gezumi/features.md

 {{<section title="Bluetooth Connection & Sending of Data">}}
 **Bluetooth Low Energy (BLE)** is the foundation of GeZuMi.
 Throughout the app, the connection relies on a **broadcasting approach** that avoids having to pair all devices with each other, which would make the connection unstable, and a **client-server-communication** between clients and the host of the game.

-Clients that have joined a game make themselves noticeable to other players via broadcasting and communicate with the host which provides updates of the game state.
+Clients that have joined a game make themselves noticeable to other players via broadcasting and communicate with the host, which provides updates on the game state.
 The **Bluetooth packages** that are broadcast by every player contain a game-specific identifier and some game data to be processed by all other players.
 Using the **8-byte-game-identifier** games running simultaneously at the same place can be differentiated.
-Through slight variations of the ID, devices can determine wether another device is a host or a client which is necessary for a consistent join process.
-Other **game data** included in these packages are a **custom device identifier** which is unique per device, a device name, the game name, and the device-specific transmission power value, for example.
+Through slight variations of the ID, devices can determine whether another device is a host or a client, which is necessary for a consistent join process.
+Other **game data** included in these packages are a **custom device identifier**, which is unique per device, a device name, the game name, and the device-specific transmission power value, for example.
 Due to the very limited size of the broadcast packages (around 20-25 bytes available for custom data), they could only contain the most important bits of information, and some **filtering mechanisms** had to be built in order to maximize the packages' utility.

 The broadcast packages can be received by other devices scanning the environment.
 This enables them to measure and calculate the distance to other players.
 Using direct client-server-connection, every client sends the measured and processed data to the **host device** which **collects, joins and corrects all the data**.
 The host is responsible for **computing a valid game state** (i.e. the positions of all players) and providing consistent game data to the clients.
 Clients and server communicate via the **ATT (Attribute Protocol)** data protocol.
 The host runs a **game service** that contains **characteristics**.
 The service as well as its characteristics are addressed using predefined 128-bit-UUIDs.
 The characteristics can be used by the clients for reading or writing data.
 The host is able to **notify** clients that have subscribed to a certain characteristic.
 The data is written in a serialized manner because of the limited number of bytes that can be transferred via a characteristic.